SKrotkih/TwilioCallKitQuickstart/README.md

 # Twilio Voice Quickstart for iOS

-Here is a refactored code from the [Twilio Voice Quickstart for iOS](https://github.com/twilio/voice-quickstart-swift) project.
+Here you can find a refactored code from [Twilio Voice Quickstart for iOS](https://github.com/twilio/voice-quickstart-swift) project.

 ## Requirements